 Raja Ampat means “4 Kings”, which are the big islands Waigeo, Batanta, Salawati, and Misool.
 Together with more than 1.500 small islands, they form an archipelago between the Indian and the Pacific Oceans.
 Famous for its stunning landscapes, fascinating underwater life and wonderful people this region attracts thousands of tourists every year.

 If you’re still wondering if it’s worth a visit, find out why Raja Ampat should be on EVERYONE’s bucket list!

 1. Highest Underwater Biodiversity Worldwide

 Yes!
 Raja Ampat has the highest underwater biodiversity WORLDWIDE.

 Its location in the heart of the Coral Triangle makes it an interesting spot for underwater mammals, fishes, sharks, and corals of all kinds.
-It is home to over 1.500 fishes and over 500 reef-building corals.
+It is home to over 1.500 fish and over 500 reef-building corals.

-On a single dive Marine Life Expert Gerry Allen once recorded 374 different fish species – a world record!
+On a single dive Marine Life Expert, Gerry Allen once recorded 374 different fish species – a world record!

 Responsible for this are currents from several oceans that meet in this area.
 They create a massive amount of plankton and other nutrients – heaven for fishes and corals.

 And it’s not only the diversity, but it’s also the abundance of fish you will encounter once you’re in the water.
 It’ll leave you speechless with no clue where to look first.
-You’ll be surrounded by colors in all variations, pulsating life, and beauty in its perfection.
+You’ll be surrounded by colours in all variations, pulsating life, and beauty in its perfection.